Friday 7th April at 7pm.

 - Boots and Spurs Editor – Edward Gilder, Broadland

-Additional nominations can be made from the “floor” of the meeting and would particularly be welcomed for the post of National Secretary, Compliance Officer and Safeguarding Officer.
+Additional nominations can be made from the “floor” of the meeting and would be particularly welcomed for the post of National Secretary, Compliance Officer and Safeguarding Officer.

 The standing orders cover events before, during and after conference and can be downloaded as a PDF by clicking the link.